lhervier/ng-oauth2-auth-code-flow/backends/domino-osgi/README.md

 And third option : You can create a brand new NSF.

-### The parameter view :
+### The configuration document :

 Your database MUST have a view named "Oauth2Params".
-And this view must contain a single document.
+And this view MUST contain a single document.
 The list of fields present in the document will be described later (in the configuration part of this chapter).
+If this is not the case, the endpoints will respond with a http 404 error.

+For security reason, it is recommanded to protect this document with a Reader field.
+The only persons who will access this document are :

+- The administrator that will create the document
+- And the server itself (the osgi code that will read the values will use a notes session opened as the server itself).

+In the sample, we are using a [Admin] role in the ACL and in a reader field.

-The easiest way to create it is to copy/paste the "Oauth2Params" view and the "Oauth2Param" form from the sample database.
+The easiest way to create this document is to copy/paste the "Oauth2Params" view and the "Oauth2Param" form from the sample database.

-Note that endpoints will only be available on databases that contains this view.

 ### ACL warning